jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-07-08-contributing-to-open-source-projects-on-github-cheat-sheet.markdown

 ## Squashing changes

-There might be times when your work in progress generates a stream of changes to the branch.
-You may face a request *to squash the changes* so it goes (aka gets merged) to the master as a single change/commit.
+There might be times when your work in progress generates a stream of changes to a branch.
+It's assumed that the changes are already `git add`ed and the project maintainers have requested *to squash the changes* so they ultimately go (aka get merged) to the master as a single change/commit.

-Use `git rebase -i`:
+Use `git rebase -i [branch]`:

-    git rebase -i master
+    git rebase -i origin/master

-where `master` is the name of the master branch of the project you forked and then branched for your changes.
+where `origin/master` is the name of the `master` branch of the project you forked and then branched for your changes from the remote `origin` repository.

 Fix any merge issues while rebasing.
 When fixed, `git add` the files and `git rebase --continue` afterwards.